How to Control Crapemyrtle Bark Scale!

 Late Summer-Early Fall

 Treat with Hi-Yield Systemic Insect Spray using a hose end sprayer.
 This should be done after blooming has ended for the season.
-Be sure to coat the trunk and leaves thoroughly.
+Be sure to coat the trunk thoroughly.
+As with all chemicals, use as directed on the label only.

 For more information, visit the University of Arkansas Cooperative Extension Service fact sheet.
 We thank them for providing the images!
 The Good Earth Garden Center has what you need to save your crapemyrtles….come see us!